zix99/rare/docs/usage/input.md

 - `--exclude <pattern>` One or more glob patterns of files to exclude (eg. `*.gz`)
 - `--exclude-dir <pattern>` One or more glob patterns of directors to exclude (eg. `.git`)

+Each option can take more than one pattern by specifying multiple times.
+File exclusions are tested before inclusions.

 Glob patterns follow this syntax:

 ```